 Porirua College will be a good employer.
-By fostering a committed and stable staff the College will provide the best learning environment for ākonga.
+By fostering a committed and stable staff the College will provide the best learning environment for students.

 To provide staff with optimum working conditions, adequate resources, effective on-going training, career opportunities and encouragement.
-In doing so it is intended to foster staff well-being and promote high levels of performance which in turn will provide an excellent learning environment for our ākonga.
+In doing so it is intended to foster staff well-being and promote high levels of performance which in turn will provide an excellent learning environment for our students.
 The Board will seek to ensure:

-NCEA is creatively and sensibly implemented.

-- Excellence is promoted and recognised across all sporting and cultural activities and that an infrastructure that values and ensures participation, and achievement is maintained. - Cultural diversity will be celebrated and we will encourage equal participation in cultural activities and sport.
-The school will strive to have preeminence in all of these activities in the Porirua region and a consistent profile nationally. - Ongoing improvement of the grounds, with the best possible facilities to support the various sports using those grounds.
+- NCEA is creatively and sensibly implemented. - Excellence is promoted and recognised across all sporting and cultural activities and that an infrastructure that values and ensures participation, and achievement is maintained.
+While the College will be inclusive with these activities, the school will continue to be unashamedly competitive and will encourage all students to achieve at their optimum level of performance. - Cultural diversity will be celebrated and we will encourage equal participation in cultural activities as for sport.
+Of the three broad activities offered sporting, cultural and service each student will be encouraged to participate in at least two.
+The school will strive to have pre-eminence in all of these activities in the Porirua region and a consistent profile nationally. - Ongoing improvement of the grounds, with the best possible facilities to support the various sports using those grounds.
 Our aim is to ensure that we provide well-functioning classroom blocks with appropriate levels of technology. - The school will seek to ensure that there is a body of happy, highly-trained and motivated staff and that professional development of individual teachers will be closely linked to school-wide emphases.

-1. Smoke-free environment

-- The school will provide a smoke-free environment for ākonga and staff - The school will comply with any current smoke-free legislation. - 2.
-EEO (Equal Employment Opportunities) - All school policies and procedures will incorporate EEO requirements - The Board of Trustees will specify an EEO programme in consultation with its employees

-3. Sexual Harassment

-Sexual harassment is not acceptable at Porirua College and the Board and the College will specify procedures to deal with this.
-Procedures can be located in the Staff Hand book in hard copy and digitally under the Google 'Shared' team drive.

-4. Staffing

-- All staff will be employed under an individual or collective employment agreement - All staff will be police checked and provide evidence of Covid-19 full vaccination status - The Board will abide by the provisions of the relevant agreements that affect the staff - The school will have management procedures that are outlined in a staff handbook which can be found under the Google 'Shared' team drive .
+- 1. Smoke-free environment - The school will provide a smoke-free environment for students and staff - The school will comply with any current smoke-free legislation. - 2.
+EEO (Equal Employment Opportunities) - All school policies and procedures will incorporate EEO requirements - The Board of Trustees will specify an EEO programme in consultation with its employees - 3.
+Sexual Harassment - Sexual harassment is not acceptable at Porirua College and the Board and the College will specify procedures to deal with this.
+Procedures can be located in the Staff Hand book in hard copy and digitally under the Google 'Shared' team drive. - 4.
+Staffing - All staff will be employed under an individual or collective employment agreement - The Board will abide by the provisions of the relevant agreements that affect the staff - The school will have management procedures that are outlined in a staff handbook which can be found under the Google 'Shared' team drive . - 5.
+Appointments - The Board will appoint a Principal in accordance with written procedures.

-5. Appointments